Alexander Dimitry: Family

-Alexander Dimitry was born in New Orleans, February 7, 1805, to merchant Andrea Dimitry (1775–1852) and Marianne Céleste Dragon (1777–1856).
-His Greek father immigrated to New Orleans in the spring of 1799, and fought in the War of 1812, serving in the Battle of New Orleans with Major General and future President Andrew Jackson.
+Alexander Dimitry was born in New Orleans, February 7, 1805, to Greek merchant Andrea Dimitry (1775–1852) and Marianne Céleste Dragon (1777–1856) who was of partial Greek ancestry and Creole heritage.
+His father immigrated to New Orleans in the spring of 1799, and fought in the War of 1812, serving in the Battle of New Orleans with Major General and future President Andrew Jackson.

 On Dimitry's mother's side, his maternal grandfather Michel or Miguel Dragon was also a Greek immigrant to Louisiana and a veteran of the American Revolution, having served under Bernardo de Galvez.
 His maternal grandmother Françoise Monplaisir was born to an enslaved mulatto woman in New Orleans and baptized in 1755.
 Their daughter and Dimitry's mother Marianne Céleste Dragon was born free, although Dragon and Monplaisir did not marry until 1815.
 Marianne Céleste Dragon's 1777 baptismal record identifies her as a free pardo, but she was identified as white upon her marriage to Andrea Dimitry in 1799.
 The Roman Catholic ceremony was performed by Antonio de Sedella.
 A portrait of Marianne Céleste Dragon is believed to have been painted by José Salazar, an itinerant Mexican painter who immigrated to New Orleans in the mid-1780s.

 Alexander was one of ten children.
 His brothers and sisters included: Euphrosine, Mannella Airnée, Constantine Andrea, John Baptiste Miguel Dracos, Clino Angelica, Marie Francesca Athenais, Nicholas Dimitry, Mathilde Elizabeth Theophainie, and Antonie Marie.

 Education

-By the age of ten, he was educated by private tutors, Dimitry was fluent in classical Greek and Latin.
+By the age of ten, educated by private tutors, Dimitry was fluent in classical Greek and Latin.
 He spoke English, French, Greek, Italian, and Spanish.
-At fifteen years old Alexander entered Georgetown University in Washington, D. C., he graduated in 1826.
+At fifteen years old Dimitry entered Georgetown University in Washington, D.C.; he graduated in 1826.
 When he returned to New Orleans he studied law under Auguste Davezac and James Workman.
 He was also a student of Christian Roselius.

-Alexander Dimitry took the bar examination and entered law as a profession.
+Dimitry took the bar examination and entered law as a profession.
 He was knowledgeable in Roman, English, and French law and immediately obtained a reputable position.
-Regrettably, he was more interested in education, literature, and languages.
-He became a professor at the College of Baton Rouge.
+He was more interested in education, literature, and languages, and became a professor at the College of Baton Rouge.
 He returned to New Orleans after two years and was one of the owners and editors of L'Abeille, a French newspaper.
 He was the first editor of the English side of the paper.